NeovaHealth/bigbluebutton/README.md

 ## Configure BBB

-Surely now it works, right?
+After all that hacking... surely now it works, right?
 If so run sudo bbb-conf --check to verify all is ready.
 Bounce the server and try and open the BBB service.

-# HTTPS
+## HTTPS

 We needed to run the webservices over HTTPS.
 Again, a little hacking here.